ravigajul/Karate-DSL-POC/README.md

 # Karate-DSL-POC

-This is a karate poc for API testing
+This is a Karate POC for API testing.

+## Project Status
+- ✅ **Java 21**: Upgraded to Java 21 LTS for modern performance
+- ✅ **Karate 1.2.0**: Updated to latest Karate framework version
+- ✅ **CSV Testing**: Working CSV data-driven tests with status tracking
+- ✅ **Clean Codebase**: Removed duplicate files and consolidated documentation

 ## Maven Archetype